“What is an agent?”

 I get asked this question almost daily.
 At LangChain, we build tools to help developers build LLM applications, especially those that act as a reasoning engines and interact with external sources of data and computation.
 This includes systems that are commonly referred to as “agents”.

-Everyone seems to have a slightly different definition of what an agent is.
+Everyone seems to have a slightly different definition of what an AI agent is.
 My definition is perhaps more technical than most:

 Even here, I’ll admit that my definition is not perfect.
 People often think of agents as advanced, autonomous, and human-like — but what about a simple system where an LLM routes between two different paths?
 This fits my technical definition, but not the common perception of what an agent should be capable of.
 It’s hard to define exactly what an agent is!

 That’s why I really liked Andrew Ng’s tweet last week.
-In it he suggests that “rather than arguing over which work to include or exclude as being a true agent, we can acknowledge that there are different degrees to which systems can be agentic.”
-Just like autonomous vehicles, for example, have levels of autonomy, we can also view agent capabilities as a spectrum.
+In it he suggests that “rather than arguing over which work to include or exclude as being a true AI agent, we can acknowledge that there are different degrees to which systems can be agentic.”
+Just like autonomous vehicles, for example, have levels of autonomy, we can also view AI agent capabilities as a spectrum.
 I really agree with this viewpoint and I think Andrew expressed it nicely.
 In the future, when I get asked about what an agent is, I will instead turn the conversation to discuss what it means to be “agentic”.

 What does it mean to be agentic?